gear-foundation/academy/docs/08-hello-world-upload/homework.md

 }
 ```

 - During initialization, set the Tamagotchi's name and date of birth and send a reply confirming successful initialization.
-To adjust the birth date, use the [`exec::block_timestamp()`](https://docs.gear.rs/gstd/exec/fn.block_timestamp.html) function from the `gstd` library.
-It is a time of block generation.
-The specified time is measured in milliseconds since the start of the Unix epoch.
+You can modify the birth date by utilizing the [`exec::block_timestamp()`](https://docs.gear.rs/gstd/exec/fn.block_timestamp.html) function from the `gstd` library.
+This function represents the block generation time in milliseconds measured since the beginning of the Unix epoch.

 - Your Tamagotchi program should accept the following messages: